thinkinglabs/thinkinglabs.github.io/_drafts/what-is-continuous-delivery.md

 >
 > -- Edwards Deming, Out of the Crisis, point 5 from the [14 Points for Management](https://deming.org/explore/fourteen-points/)

-Continuous Delivery requires the adoption of a set of technological changes - [*Version Control*](#version-control-everything), trunk-based development, [*Continuous Integration*](#continuous-integration), [*Continuous Testing*](#continuous-testing), [*Deployment Pipeline*](#deployment-pipeline), automated configuration, Infrastructure as Code, evolutionary architecture, database migrations, monitoring and alerting, incremental releases (Smith, 2020) - as well as organisational changes - [*Small Batch Sizes*](#work-in-small-batches), empowered product teams, cross-functional teams, shared incentives, blameless post-mortems, you build it, you run it, everyone does on-call, continuous change review, traceability of changes, upskilling and empowering staff, Conway's Law alignment, [*Continuous Improvement*](#pursue-continuous-improvement-relentlessly) (Smith, 2020).
+Continuous Delivery requires the adoption of a set of technological changes - [*Version Control*](#version-control-everything), trunk-based development, [*Continuous Integration*](#continuous-integration), [*Continuous Testing*](#continuous-testing), [*Deployment Pipeline*](#deployment-pipeline), automated configuration, Infrastructure as Code, evolutionary architecture, database migrations, monitoring and alerting, incremental releases (Smith 2020) - as well as organisational changes - [*Small Batch Sizes*](#work-in-small-batches), empowered product teams, cross-functional teams, shared incentives, blameless post-mortems, you build it, you run it, everyone does on-call, continuous change review, traceability of changes, upskilling and empowering staff, Conway's Law alignment, [*Continuous Improvement*](#pursue-continuous-improvement-relentlessly) (Smith 2020).

 Adopting Continuous Delivery is hard work.
 It requires applying all of these changes to the unique circumstances and constraints of the organisation.
 Implementing Continuous Delivery will, henceforth, not happen overnight, as already mentioned in [*Automate the Right Things*](#automate-the-right-things).
 It will be the result of continuously improving the IT delivery process.